 The Hemp Plant

-Industrial hemp is not a new crop to England.
-In fact, Britain’s greatness was due partly to the thriving hemp industry during the fifteenth and sixteenth centuries.
-Hemp was so valuable during the reigns of King Henry VIII and Queen Elizabeth I that it was illegal not to grow hemp, with people even paying their taxes with it.
+For example, in sixteenth century Britain, hemp was so valuable during the reigns of King Henry VIII and Queen Elizabeth I that it was illegal not to grow hemp (with people even paying their taxes with it).

 Key Facts